 Ulnar Nerve Decompression at the Elbow

-The ulnar nerve is one of the 3 main nerves in the arm that travels down from the neck through a bony protuberance inside the elbow (medial epicondyle), under the muscles of the forearm and down the hand on the side of the palm, towards the little finger.
-The ulnar nerve helps in controlling most of the hand muscles which carry out fine movements as well as some bigger forearm muscles which help in making a strong grip.
+The ulnar nerve is one of the 3 main nerves in the arm.
+At the elbow, it travels under a bony protuberance on the inside of the elbow (medial epicondyle) and passes under the muscles of the forearm.
+It continues into the hand on the side of the palm, towards the little finger.
+The ulnar nerve helps in control most of the hand muscles which carry out fine movements as well as some bigger forearm muscles which help in making a strong grip.